judithbergada/Pipeline_RNAseq/README.md

                 Number of threads that will be used.
                 It must be an integer.
                 Default: 8.
+    -r, --revfastqfolder:
+                If you are using paired-end reads, this should be the path to the folder that contains ALL your REVERSE reads.
+                Only FASTQ files should be placed in it.
+                Files might (or might not) be compressed.
+                Note: ONLY REVERSE reads must be found in this folder, and we recommend to name the files exactly as the forward reads but adding _2 or _reverse at the end (followed by .fastq or .fq.gz).

 Required arguments:
     -f, --fastqfolder:
                 Path to the folder that contains ALL your FASTQ files.
                 Only FASTQ files should be placed in it.
                 Files might (or might not) be compressed.
+                Note: if you are using paired-end reads, this should be the folder that contains ONLY your FORWARD reads.
     -a, --annotfolder:
                 Path to the folder that contains the annotation files.
                 Only 2 files should be placed in this folder: